-Methane (CH4) emissions in the United States decreased by 8% between 1990 and 2011.
+Methane (CH4) emissions in the United States decreased by almost 11% between 1990 and 2012.
 During this time period, emissions increased from sources associated with agricultural activities, while emissions decreased from sources associated with the exploration and production of natural gas and petroleum products.

 U.S. Methane Emissions, 1990-2012

 Reducing Methane Emissions

 There are a number of ways to reduce methane (CH4) emissions.
 EPA has a series of voluntary programs for reducing CH4 emissions.
 Some examples are discussed below.

 |Emissions Source||How Emissions Can be Reduced|

 Upgrading the equipment used to produce, store, and transport oil and gas can reduce many of the leaks that contribute to CH4 emissions.
 Methane from coal mines can also be captured and used for energy.
 Learn more about the EPA's Natural Gas STAR Program and Coalbed Methane Outreach Program.